MeanMedianModeVarianceSamplingCLTHypothesisRegressionANOVA MeanMedianModeVarianceSamplingCLTHypothesisRegressionANOVA

 Frequency Distribution Table (FDT)

-Raw scores are noise.
-An FDT groups them into classes so a pattern appears.
+Raw scores are noise — 20, 30, 50 numbers with no visible pattern.
+An FDT groups them into classes so a shape appears: where values cluster, where they thin out.

 Class width